HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/file-integrity-monitoring.md

 A baseline consist on take a snapshot of certain part of a system in oder to c**ompare it with a future status to highlight changes**.

 For example, you can calculate and store the hash of each file of the filesystem to .be able to find out which files were modified.\
-This can also be done with the user accounts created, processes running, services running and any other thing that shouldn't change much, or at all.
+This can also be done with the user accounts created, processes running, services running and any other thing that shouldn't change much, or at all.&#x20;

 ### File Integrity Monitoring